Measure Complex Spaces with Millimeter Precision

 Terrestrial LiDAR Scanning in Florida and Alabama

-When a site in Hilliard includes structures, tight spaces, or features that cannot be captured from the air, terrestrial LiDAR scanning uses ground-based lasers to record every visible surface.
+When a site in Jacksonville, Florida, and its surrounding areas, includes structures, tight spaces, or features that cannot be captured from the air, terrestrial LiDAR scanning uses ground-based lasers to record every visible surface.
 You get a dense point cloud that shows walls, ceilings, equipment, and terrain with millimeter-level accuracy.
-This method is used for as-built documentation, renovation planning, and any project in Hilliard where precise interior or exterior detail is required.
+This method is used for as-built documentation, renovation planning, and any project where precise interior or exterior detail is required.

 Aerial Metrology & Inspection positions tripod-mounted scanners at multiple locations around your site, capturing overlapping scans that are later registered into a single coordinate system.
 The scanner emits millions of laser pulses per second, recording the distance and position of each return.
 You receive a 3D model that can be sectioned, measured, and exported into design software.

-If your project in Hilliard involves structural documentation or complex site geometry, contact us to review access requirements and scanning scope.
+If your project in the Jacksonville, Florida area involves structural documentation or complex site geometry, contact us to review access requirements and scanning scope.

 What Scanning Captures That Photos Cannot